Poodmund/PoodsOPMVO/GameData/PoodsOPMVO/README.txt

 - Surface fog/dust
 - Heavy, dark Hydrocarbon Seas on Tekto
 - Storms on Tekto (planned)
-- Sigma OPM-Tilt support for Urlum
+- Sigma OPM-Tilt support for Urlum (upcoming for future 0.2.* rekleases)
-- Procedural Gas Giants textures on Sarnus and Neidon from Kopernicus Expansion (may deprecate)
 - Suggest more!

 ### 3 - Known Issues

-- Volumetric particles don't tile "brilliantly" and you may see edge tiling in some areas.
-- Scatterer can sometimes cause saturated bands of colour to appear at Sunrise/Sunset, this is probably due to bad configs on my end.
-- With Kopernicus Expansion the Gas Giants' texture maps may appear to be mirrored vertically, this isn't necessarily horrible but is known about.
+- Scatterer effects when transitioning from orbit to landed do not appear well and will be worked on.
+- At low altitue flight on Tekto, the mountains pierce through Scatterer's effect.
+- Thatmo support has been removed temporarily whilst it is redone.

 ### 4 - How to Install